decentralized-identity/presentation-exchange/spec/spec.md

  `expirationDate` property](https://w3c.github.io/vc-data-model/#expiration-0).
 The second demonstrates _revocation_, or more generally, _credential status_
 using the [VC Data Model's `credentialStatus` property](https://w3c.github.io/vc-data-model/#status-0).
-Using the syntax provided in the example a verifier will have all requisite information to resolve the status of a credential.
+Using the syntax provided in the example a [[ref:Verifier]] will have all requisite information to resolve the status of a credential.

 <tab-panels selected-index="0">